What are the Differences Between a Chipset and a CPU?

 When it comes to CPUs, modern processors contain two or more execution units that perform arithmetic/logical operations at high speed.
 These execution units are known as “cores”.

-When a CPU is executing instructions from an operating system, it will often have to wait for software and other devices to generate data which the execution unit(s) can use in their computations.
+When a CPU is executing instructions from an operating system, it will often have to wait for software and other devices to generate data that the execution unit(s) can use in their computations.

 In other words, if the CPU has one 2 GHz 8 core processor (CPU) and there were two chipsets present but one of them was faulty, then during processing periods when data is required by all eight cores simultaneously, only four cores would be able to operate at their maximum speed while the other four cores would have to wait until data from another chipset becomes ready for use in computations.